department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 #### Default alerts

-* In most cases, the Default alert (in all of its variations) should be placed directly below the H1 and intro text, near the top of the page.
+* In most cases, the Default alert (in all of its variations) should be placed directly below the intro text, near the top of the page.
-* When a Default alert is applicable to a specific section of content on a page, it should be placed directly below the header of that section.
+* When a Default alert is applicable to a specific section of content on a page, it can be placed directly below the header of that section.

-EXAMPLES TBA

 #### Background color only alerts

+Background color only alerts are used for immediate feedback, and most often are displayed after the user has updated a form.

-* Background color only alerts should be placed directly below the H1 and intro text when the alert applies to the entire page.
+* Background only alerts should be placed directly below the intro text, near the top of the page, when the alert message applies to the entire page.
+* When a Background only alert is applicable to a specific section of content on a page, it should be placed directly below the header of that section adjacent to the group of form fields it describes.
-* In forms, save-in-progress success and error background alerts should be placed directly below the Previous/Continue button pair.
-This placement allows for the page content to remain fixed in the same position even when the alert updates dynamically.
+* In forms, save-in-progress success and error Background alerts should be placed directly below the Previous/Continue button pair.
+This placement allows for the page content to remain fixed in the same position when the alert updates dynamically.

-EXAMPLES TBA

 ### Choosing between variations